Connecting your solar system to the grid

 The completed and signed package may be emailed to firstname.lastname@example.org.

 After our engineering team approves the interconnection documents, your vendor will receive approval to complete the installation.
+Please ensure AC disconnect is off until a Bluebonnet inspection is completed.
 Once complete, Bluebonnet will test the system to ensure it is safe to connect.

 How you're billed